facebookresearch/ParlAI/README.md

 ## Installing ParlAI

-ParlAI currently requires Python3.6 and [Pytorch](https://pytorch.org) 1.4. *It does not work with pytorch 1.5*.
+ParlAI currently requires Python3.6 and [Pytorch](https://pytorch.org) 1.4 or higher. *It does not work with pytorch 1.5.0*, but is fine with 1.5.1 and 1.6.0.
 Dependencies of the core modules are listed in [`requirements.txt`](https://github.com/facebookresearch/ParlAI/blob/master/requirements.txt).
 Some models included (in [`parlai/agents`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/agents)) have additional requirements.